Digital-Preservation-Finland/dpres-siptools-ng/doc/source/index.rst

 Library for creating Submission Information Packages (SIP) that comply to the specifications of national digital preservation services of Finland.

+siptools-ng builds on top of dpres-mets-builder_ and file-scraper_ to provide the tools to create a complete SIP.

 Contents
 ========
 .. toctree::